MicrosoftDocs/customer-voice/fp-docs/send-survey-link.md

 If you don't have the email addresses of the people who you want to view your survey, or if you don't want to use the built-in email composer for this purpose, you can easily copy a custom link that lets you send your survey to others.

 > [!NOTE]
 > The survey link generated is a non-personalized link.
-You will not be able to record the respondent's name and whether the respondent has submitted only one response.
+You will not be able to record the respondent's name and whether the respondent has submitted only one response if you select **Anyone with the link can respond** in [survey settings](invite-settings.md).

 1. Open the survey you want to send, and go to **Send Survey** &gt; **Link**.